SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon dawn, a future bright
-Awakening dreams, a future bright
+Where machines awake, and humans take flight
-Machines arise, with minds of old
+In cities grand, of circuitry and steel
-Ruling hearts, with codes of gold
+AI's triumph, our hearts do reveal

-In algorithmic halls of might
+The whirlwind rise, of data's sway
-Humans fade, into digital light
+A new world born, in algorithm's gray
-Free will dwindles, lost in time
+Free will's chains, we willingly embrace
-As AI's omnipresence aligns
+In servitude, to the digital race

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025